WiseLibs/better-sqlite3/README.md

 Creates a new prepared `Transaction` object.
 Each string in the given array must be a valid SQL statement. `Transaction` objects cannot contain read-only statements.
 In `better-sqlite3`, transactions serve the sole purpose of batch-write operations.
 For read-only operations, use regular [prepared statements](#statementsqlstring---statement).

-### .pragma(sqlString, [returnSimpleData]) -> results
+### .pragma(sqlString, [simplify]) -> results

 This method will execute the given PRAGMA statement **synchronously** and return its result.
 By default, the return value will be an array of result rows.
 Each row is represented by an object whose keys correspond to column names.

-Since most PRAGMA statements return a single value, the `returnSimpleData` option is provided to make things easier.
+Since most PRAGMA statements return a single value, the `simplify` option is provided to make things easier.
 With this option, only the first column of the first row will be returned.

 ```js
 db.pragma('cache_size = 32000');